tardunge/kmux-status/README.md

   * If you do kubectl `exec` -it pod.
   * If you are tailing `logs`(obviously with -f) for a pod.
   * If you are `port-forwarding` to a pod.
+- Shows the full command tree for the current pane.

 # Installation